Simply...Life

 It is a place for family too come together, to eat, and catch up with each other every evning, as well as to celebrate those special occasions.

 We have been thinking of re-doing the dining room, with dreams of a big round table.
 To have a devoted dining room, so we don't have to clear away the days activities each time we want to eat.
 This is not as simple as it sounds, as we also have to find ways to continue all our other activities in other areas of the house.
+For all that our dining table offers us, each and every day, I thought is was worthy of a blog post!!

-Sunday 3 February 2013
+Sunday, 3 February 2013

 This week